Use the tidbcloud_serverless_cluster Resource

 - You can also see the results of this

-.
-It will add a new resource, and no resource will be changed or destroyed. known after apply
+apply.
+It will add a new resource, and no resource will be changed or destroyed. known after applyindicates that you will get the corresponding value afterapply.

 If everything in your plan looks fine, type